- Home

 Buy to let

-Putting your money into a buy to let property is one of the most obvious ways to make money from bricks and mortar, and the hope is that it will provide you with a regular income from rent, and also capital appreciation over time.
+Putting your money into a buy to let property is one of the most obvious ways to make money from bricks and mortar, with the hope being that it will not only provide you with a regular income from rent, and also potential capital appreciation over time.
 However, investing in physical property to let out to tenants can involve a lot of work, and is not without risk.

 Many landlords like the idea of owning a buy to let property as it’s a tangible asset, unlike stocks or funds.
 If you prefer to be less hands-on when it comes to managing the property, you can enlist the help of an estate agent to take responsibility for dealing with tenants and handling paperwork.

 Of course, there are downsides too.
-Buy to let is a big financial commitment, particularly if you end up taking out a buy to let mortgage to cover the purchase.
+Buying a property to let is a big financial commitment, particularly if you end up taking out a buy to let mortgage to cover the purchase.
 Mortgage rates have risen sharply in recent months following a series of increases in the Bank of England base rate.
-This has made life tougher for landlords and their tenants, whose rental payments also go up to cover higher borrowing costs.
+Even though rates have finally started to come down, life is still tougher for landlords and their tenants, whose rental payments also go up to cover higher borrowing costs.

-Buy to let mortgages also typically require a larger deposit than a regular mortgage, and lenders will need to be confident that the income generated from the rent you’re charging will be more than enough to cover your repayments.
+Buy to let mortgages also typically require a larger deposit than a regular mortgage, usually equivalent to at least 25% of the property value, and lenders will need to be confident that the income generated from the rent you’re charging will be more than enough to cover your repayments.
 Learn more in our article Understanding buy to let mortgages.

 Any profits could be eroded by the tax you’ll pay on rental income, and other outgoings you’ll incur, such as mortgage and maintenance costs.